 Venture clienting flips the script.
-Instead of investing in a startup’s potential, companies become their venture client—buying and applying their solution to a real-world challenge.
+Instead of investing in a startup’s future potential, companies become the venture client by buying and applying a solution to a real-world challenge.
 It starts with a business problem and ends with operational impact.

 What Is Venture Clienting?